oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/primers.md

 # Perspective primers

-When developing your perspective based on a focus article, choosing a paper that provides rich content and opportunities for analysis is crucial.
-Here are some key areas within computational biology and examples of the types of articles that would make good focus pieces.

-## Computational structural biology
+In this course, you will have the opportunity to delve into critical debates in computational biology.
+You must choose one of the following perspective primers and write a detailed, well-supported perspective on the topic.
+Each primer presents a nuanced question with no clear right or wrong answer, encouraging you to explore the literature, form your own opinion, and justify your stance.
+Your task is to research your chosen topic thoroughly, present a balanced argument, and provide a well-reasoned perspective supported by current scientific evidence.

+## Protein structure prediction

 **Primer:** Are ab initio protein structure prediction algorithms still relevant in the deep learning era?

-Ab initio protein structure prediction algorithms have long been used to determine the three-dimensional structures of proteins from their amino acid sequences without relying on homologous structures.
+Ab initio protein structure prediction algorithms can determine the three-dimensional structures of proteins from their amino acid sequences without relying on homologous structures.
 These methods often involve intensive computational processes and can be time-consuming.
 However, recent advances in deep learning, exemplified by tools like AlphaFold, have dramatically improved the accuracy and efficiency of protein structure predictions, challenging the relevance of traditional ab initio approaches.